 Remember, the relationship between a customer and the company isn’t any different than other kinds of relationships.
 That is, both parties need to make an effort to make it work.
 This is especially true for small businesses and startups.

-How did you like May Thawdar Oo’s blog post “Business 101: Keep Your Customers Reeled In!”?
+How did you like Sebastian Scheplitz’s blog post “Business 101: Keep Your Customers Reeled In!”?
 Let us know in the comments if you have anything to add, have another content idea for beauty content marketing blog posts, or just want to say “hello.” 🙂